 Bed Width we plant on 60" tractor tire centers. usually leaves a bed width between the tires of 45" 5.75' 3 rows per bed using PlanetJr. using seed hole 1 or 2 depending on variety.
-In row spacing is 3", Plant Spacing between row 15"
+In row spacing is 3", Plant Spacing 2 rows per bed 30" apart. between row 15"

 Winterfell Acres Crossroads Community Farm Featherstone Fruits and Vegetables Seeding Process We didn't do any direct seeding of peas this season, but in the past we used a mater mac to seed two rows of peas. we put down a lot of seed, usually 15-20 seeds per foot. we consistently had very poor germination and started doing transplants to fill in the gaps. the transplanting took so much labor to do in this fashion, and the germination problems became more consistent so we eventually went to just transplanting.
 We direct seed into raised bare beds using a 3- point mounted Planet Jr. I use seeding hole 1 for snow peas and 2 for snap peas.
 I weigh the seed amount i'll need and take it into the field with me.
 There is a basket mounted to the front of my tractor for easy travel with large amounts of seed.
 I then begin seeding making sure to check depth and adjust as necessary.
 Row Cover We use row cover over the first planting of sugar ann's. which is typically a small planting that gets transplanted out the second week of april. we have had these plants go through snow storms the last two seasons and freezing cold temperatures. the tips have gotten burned back but we have still gotten a crop out of them. if the weather does cooperate after planting some seasons will yield a really nice early crop.
+I will occasionally use remay on bare beds if it is a cold spring to encourage weed germination for stale bedding.
+This would be our only use of remay in the field for peas.
 Field Germination we no longer direct seed, but in the past we bought in fresh seed each year and tried to plant around 1" deep to keep them moist but not be too far down in cold wet soil.
 To ensure germination I aim to get consistent seed depth and to keep the field wet until first emergence making sure no crust forms.
 Other Notes on Direct Seeding We trialed direct seeding into plastic beds last season.
 It worked very well and we are considering using this as our main seeding technique in the future.
 Weed control is a major issue for spring direct seed crops and this mitigated a lot of hand weeding we would otherwise have to be doing.